omicscodeathon/Exvar/README.md

 ## 2. Data visualization Shiny Apps

-Three shiny apps were developed: EXPviz for genetic expression data visualization, SNPviz for SNPs data visualization, and CNVviz for CNVs  data visualization.
+Three shiny apps were developed and integrated as function to ExpVar: EXPviz for genetic expression data visualization, SNPviz for SNPs data visualization, and CNVviz for CNVs  data visualization.

 The apps integrate multiple analysis, however, with a biologist friendly web interface.
 They provides the possiblity to perform advance analysis and setting customization options without the need for any programming skills.